How One Teacher Tweaked Her Lesson Plan For A New Career

 "To be in a job where I love what I'm doing is kind of a gift, and it makes going through this whole process and this whole transition more than worth it."

-Former NPR Story Lab Intern Mette Lutzhoft contributed to the audio version of this story.
+Former NPR Story Lab Intern Mette Lutzhoft helped produce this story for broadcast.